tlwilliams895/gis-devops/src/walkthroughs/swagger/index.rst

             description: successful operation

 Now, let's fill in the schema for the ``/api/carts`` endpoint.
-In order to do that, first check to see what the service is currently returning.
+In order to do that, let's get some example output from our API.

 Visit ``http://localhost:8080/api/carts`` or load the endpoint in the RESTED plugin.
 You should receive something that looks like this: